Understanding Seller’s Discretionary Earnings

 Normalization Adjustments

-Once we calculate EBITDA (or SDE) from a company’s profit and loss statement, we need to work through normalizing adjustments.
+Once we calculate EBITDA (or SDE) from a company’s profit and loss statement, we must work through normalizing adjustments.
 We often break normalizing adjustments into two categories: discretionary items and non-recurring items.

 Discretionary Items

-Discretionary expenses are those that the business paid for but are really a personal benefit to the owner.
-These expenses exist because owners want the “tax benefit” of expensing these items.
+Discretionary expenses are those that the business paid for but can provide a personal benefit to the owner.
+These expenses exist because owners want the “tax benefit” of expensing them.
 But they also want the benefit of adding them back into earnings when it comes time to value and sell the business.

-Typical discretionary expenses are owner medical or life insurance, personal travel, personal automobiles, personal meals/entertainment, and social club memberships.
+Typical discretionary expenses are owner medical or life insurance, personal travel, automobiles, meals/entertainment, and social clubs.
 To qualify as discretionary, each expense must meet all three of these criteria:

 1.Benefit the owner(s)